baihui1999/gtb-2022-bai-hui/README.md

 I also love The Famous Detective Conan.

-When I was a child, I have a dream.
+When I was a child, I had a dream.

 I dreamed to be a ownner of a book shop, so that I chould read the books and magazines immediately as they were published.

 <img src="profile/assets/glass.jpg" alt="glass.jpg" width=30% />